google/grinder.dart/readme.md

 or:

-    pub global run grind <args>
+    pub global run grinder <args>

 will run the `tool/grind.dart` script with the supplied arguments.
+For for Dart SDK 1.10.0, `pub run grinder` will also work.

 ## API documentation